 Classes in M.S. in Psychiatric Nursing programs are designed to train students to be nurses and mental health professionals.
 Courses include:

 - Personality theory

-The employment of all nurses, including psychiatric nurses, will increase because of growing demand for all health care services.
-Through 2018, registered nurses will make up one-third of additional positions in the health care industry, according to the Department of Labor's Bureau of Labor Statistics (www.bls.gov).
+The employment of all nurses, including psychiatric nurses, will increase from 2010-2020 because of growing demand for all health care services.
+Registered nurses will make up additional positions in the health care industry, according to the U.S. Bureau of Labor Statistics (www.bls.gov).